 Topic: The idea of “Intermarium” in foreign policy discourse of Ukrainian and Polish elites

-The rationalization of the idea of “Intermarium” as a regional, transnational cooperation project of countries between Baltic and Black seas is based on a perception of threat coming from Russia.
-The crucial role attributed to the Poland and Ukraine in this project based on the basis of a unique historical experience in the balancing this threat.
+The rationalization of the idea of “Intermarium” as a regional, transnational cooperation project of countries between the Baltic and Black seas is based on a perception of threat coming from Russia.
+The crucial role attributed to Poland and Ukraine in this project is based on the basis of a unique historical experience in balancing this threat.
 The aim of this project is to examine and compare how the ideas of regional cooperation and the concept of “Intermarium” are conceptualized in the Polish and Ukrainian political discourses.